foobar82/the-lost-world/docs/pipeline-implementation-plan.md

 3. If passed, generate embedding and store in ChromaDB
 4. Return reference number

-On Windows dev, filter agent should work in mock mode (always passes).
-Test both pass and reject paths.
+On Windows dev, Ollama is accessible via SSH tunnel on localhost:11434.
+Test both pass and reject paths using mocked responses in automated tests.

 Commit when done.
 ```